Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LVpl0f5g6ow.md

 ### Transcript

-> will satisfactory ever have boats i highly doubt it
+> will satisfactory ever have boats I highly doubt it